sponsian/orcanize/CONTRIBUTING.md

 - The PRs description should clearly indicate what changes are happening, or link to the issue the PR addresses.
 - A PRs should include how to manually (and automatedly) test the feature changes of the PR.
 - PRs description should include images/videos of the change, if applicable.
-- Allow Coordinape maintainers to modify your PR by checking this box:
+- Allow Orcanize maintainers to modify your PR by checking this box:
 ![image](https://user-images.githubusercontent.com/17910833/176240518-d6ff734f-e10f-49ea-b68f-82e7635837cc.png)

-Coordinape has code owners assigned to various parts of the codebase who will be auto-assigned as reviewers to your PR.
+Orcanize has code owners assigned to various parts of the codebase who will be auto-assigned as reviewers to your PR.
 If you are keen to get your code looked at, you are encouraged to @ them on GitHub and/or Discord.
 We will appreciate your enthusiasm!